Tintic Mills

 Overview

 The Mammoth and Farrell mills were at Robinson.
 They operated very successfully on the lower-grade ores of the district and shipped both bullion and concentrates.
 The richer ores were shipped to the smeltersĀ·in the vicinity of Salt Lake City and elsewhere.
-Later the smelters and ore buyers offered better prices and the railroads lower rates on some of the ores that were being milled, making it an object to ship instead of mill, and so all the milling plants were soon closed.
+Later the smelters and ore buyers offered better prices and the railroads lower rates on some of the ores that were being milled, making it easier and cheaper to ship milling ores instead of milling to concentrates, the shipping the concentrates, and so most of not all mills at Tintic were soon closed.

 Centennial-Eureka Mine and Mill